mmozeiko/pkgi/README.md

   If you press "Yes" here, your memory card will be **formatted**.
 Just press "No".
 In case you're using a Fat, SD2VITA or USB storage, there's no risk.

-10. I'VE ADDED THE PSM URL TO THE CONFIG AND THERES NO MENU OPTION!!
+8. I'VE ADDED THE PSM URL TO THE CONFIG AND THERES NO MENU OPTION!!

   Please read this Q&A carefully

-11. I want to disable version checking on start

-  Add `no_version_check 1` to your config file

 # Building